Mirandadaa/mica-gd300/lectures/w4-square-exercise.md

 - Explore different forms, movements, easings, transitions and effects.
 - You can only use the greyscale colors (black, grey, white..).
 - Set the composition to 1280x720 px on 24fps.
-- Render out everything you create.
+- Render out everything you create at the end.